ComplianceTech©. Pour lire le document de travail en français, cliquer sur le drapeau français

 Since digital operators have built and hold a new space, which has in turn transformed the so-called "real world", it is up to them to maintain order, that is to say, to make sure that rules of Law and civility be active there so that sort of speeches would not be held there, that behaviors would not be admitted.

 Because they must not be the masters of this world, because they would then be our masters, which they are not legitimate to be, these rules of behavior must be set by the Politics, it ie the Legislator or the Courts or the Public Authorities of Regulation and Supervision.
-But because they are crucial digital operators, that they hold the places where everything is exchanged, that they constitute the networks where all are, the engines by which one accesses everything, it is up to them to put implement these rules of behavior.
+But because they are crucial digital operators, that they hold the places where everything is exchanged, that they constitute the networks where everybody is, the engines by which one accesses everything, it is up to them to put implement these rules of behavior.

 The Politics and the Public Authorities must therefore not counter their private power but use it by internalizing in these operators the rules of behavior that Law has fixed, reminding these companies that they are not the new "Constituents" of a global world since the world would be virtual